 SEC.
-1.5.3.
+1.4.3.
 PRIMARY STREET MAP

-Each lot shall have at least one primary street lot line based on a set of criteria established in Sec.
-14A.1.12.C.
+Each lot shall have at least one primary street lot line based on a set of criteria established in Section 14A.1.12.B.
 (Primary Street Lot Line).
-However, a side street lot line may be re-designated into a primary street lot line when the adjacent public right-of-way has been established as a primary street on the Primary Street Map.
+However, a side street lot line may be re-designated into a primary street lot line when the adjacent right-of-way has been established as a primary street on the Primary Street Map.